Hasan-Baig/SYSC3303_Group_Project/readme.txt

 	To create randomized floorRequests data, the user can run "FloorRequestCreator.java" to have floorRequsts printed into the console, in a chronological order in accordance with time.
 	The console output can then be copy and pasted in the "floorRequest.txt" file.
+The NUM_ELEVATORS and NUM_FLOORS variables in Information.java can be modified to simulated desired system.